 This is such a local event that I wouldn’t recommend making your way to St. Landry’s just to see it.
 But it’s so unique and colorful.
 If you’re in the area, you have to make your way to Eunice to see a bit of it.

-If you come to the Lafayette area during Mardi Gras season you have to check out one or two of its many parades.
-(Here is the complete Lafayette mardi gras parade schedule.)
+If you visit the Lafayette area during Mardi-Gras season you have to check out one or two of its more than a dozen parades, organized by different Krewes and civic organizations.

-It holds more than a dozen, from the small communal Krewe de Cannaille parade to the Queen Evangeline’s parade, which features the Mardi Gras queen and her court and has some of the best floats.
+They range from the small communal Krewe de Cannaille parade to the Queen Evangeline’s parade, which features the Mardi Gras queen and her court and has some of the best floats.
 There’s also a parade just for kids and one for dogs.

 The main parade on Tuesday ends at Cajun Field on West Congress Street, where there’s music, a midway, carnival rides and plenty more food.

-Lafayette Hotels
+Lafayette Hotels Worth Checking In To

 Pin it for later!